Barzel FinOps Atlas

 - Cancel any time

-Barzel FinOps Atlas: AI Finance Controls, Financial Close, and Audit Evidence MCP Server
+Barzel FinOps Atlas: Free AI Agent and Composio Cost Calculator MCP

-Barzel FinOps Atlas is a governed AI finance controls and audit-readiness MCP server for CFOs, financial controllers, finance operations teams, auditors, risk analysts, and compliance leaders.
+Barzel FinOps Atlas is a free AI-agent cost calculator and governed finance-control MCP server for AI platform teams, engineering FinOps, CFOs, controllers, auditors, risk analysts, and compliance leaders.

 What a marketplace subscription includes: access to the labeled synthetic sandbox and the MCP control-plane surface for evaluation, agent integration testing, workflow design, and implementation planning.
 It does not include live customer-system connections or production financial processing.
 Production deployments require a separate written implementation agreement and customer-authorized data plane.